 Today’s cookies are a long awaited reward for some friends who ran the Capitol 10K, a big running event here in Austin.
 Have I mentioned just how active people are in this city?
 It’s good because it makes me feel less guilty serving desserts.
 All this running demands fuel, right?
-Fuel in the form of chewy, sweet, White Chocolate Macadamia Nut Bars.
+Fuel in the form of Chewy White Chocolate Macadamia Bars.

 - 1/8 teaspoon salt

 - 1/2 teaspoon baking soda

 - 1 large egg

 - 3/4 cup plus 2 T. packed light brown sugar (160 grams)